zedconte/selenium-cucumber/ReadMe.md

 ## Implementation

-Project is generated using [ru.stqa.selenium](https://mvnrepository.com/artifact/ru.stqa.selenium/webdriver-testng-archetype/4.2) archetype.
+In the spirit of not wanting to reinvent wheel & learning from best practices from opensource community out there, this project is generated using [ru.stqa.selenium](https://mvnrepository.com/artifact/ru.stqa.selenium/webdriver-testng-archetype/4.2) archetype.

 This helps in setting up basic maven dependencies, configuration file using property files & out of box WebDriver pooler to manager webdrivers.